Yokendrakumar1999/DevOps-Intern/Day 8/containerized.md

 ---
-## To document the installation and setup of Docker, pulling an image, and running a container, background worker and background file processor
+## To document the installation and setup of Docker, pulling an image, and running a container for background worker and background file processor.

-Certainly, here’s the organized setup with for setting up Docker on Ubuntu.

 ---

 ### Step 1: Set Up Docker on Ubuntu